 For managers such as project leaders and site managers, then the Site Manager Safety Training (SMSTS) is ideal.
 If you have completed the SSSTS course, many people progress onto the SMSTS course to further enhance their skills and career prospects.
 However, you don’t need to complete the SSSTS before you go on the SMSTS.

-We also offer refresher courses for SSSTS and SMSTS training.
+We also offer refresher courses for SSSTS or SMSTS training.

 The courses cover any changes in legislation and methods since your first course and will refresh your memory and keep you compliant.
 You need to enrol and complete the refresher course before your five-year certificate expires as the six months grace period was removed a few years ago.